yousei-github/ChampSim-Ramulator/README.md

 ```

 The number of warmup and simulation instructions given will be the number of instructions retired.
 Note that the statistics printed at the end of the simulation include only the simulation phase.

+# How to create traces

+Program traces are available in a variety of locations, however, many ChampSim users wish to trace their own programs for research purposes.
+Example tracing utilities are provided in the `tracer/` directory.

+# Evaluate Simulation

+ChampSim measures the IPC (Instruction Per Cycle) value as a performance metric. <br>
+There are some other useful metrics printed out at the end of simulation. <br>

 # Miscellaneous